EXCLUSIVE-U.S. offers tariff truce if Airbus repays billions in aid -sources

 By Tim Hepher, Andrea Shalal and Philip Blenkinsop

-The offer was made by U.S. Trade Representative (USTR) Robert Lighthizer days before the World Trade Organization's (WTO) release on Tuesday of a report authorising Brussels to slap counter-tariffs on U.S goods over subsidies to planemaker Boeing BA.N, the sources said.
+The offer was made by U.S. Trade Representative (USTR) Robert Lighthizer days before the World Trade Organization's (WTO) release on Tuesday of a report authorising Brussels to slap counter-tariffs on U.S goods over subsidies to planemaker Boeing BA.N.

 Lighthizer's proposal, however, is unlikely to win support from the EU, which appears set to ask the WTO at an Oct.
 26 meeting to endorse $4 billion in EU tariffs on U.S. goods.
 The imposition of $7.5 billion of U.S. tariffs over Airbus subsidies has already started to hit European goods.

+The European Commission confirmed it had received what it described as the first U.S. response to its own July proposal to end the dispute.

+"That is the first time we have received U.S. feedback on some substantive aspects of our proposal.
+We have now provided our reaction and we are prepared to continue these discussions," a Commission spokeswoman said.

-The USTR's office and the European Commission, the EU executive, did not respond immediately to requests for comment.
+The USTR's office, which earlier this week said it was awaiting answers from the EU on an unspecified offer, did not respond immediately to a request for comment.

-The loans stand at the centre of a 16-year-old dispute that has bedevilled trade relations and spread to industries from luxury goods to agriculture as the two sides seek to punish aircraft subsidies with tariffs.

 WTO RULING

 The WTO has ruled that European government loans to Airbus were unfairly subsidised through low interest rates while Boeing received unfair support from tax breaks.
-Both sides claim to have remedied past flaws and to be in line with WTO rules now.
+Both sides say they have remedied past flaws and are in line with WTO rules now.

+The loans stand at the centre of a dispute that has dragged on for 16 years and bedevilled trade relations in sectors ranging from luxury goods to agriculture as the two nations seek to punish aircraft subsidies with tariffs.

 Under the U.S. offer, interest rates on past loans to support Airbus development programmes would be reset to a level that assumed that only as few as half of the projects would succeed, two of the sources said, speaking on condition of anonymity.